khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 ## 4.3 Player Journey
 Describe exactly how a player will use the project.

-1. **Approach:** `[How does the player first encounter it?]`[The player encounters a physical setup with multiple pins and a coin collection bucket, accompanied by a mobile interface.]
+1. **Approach:** [The player encounters a physical setup with multiple pins and a coin collection bucket, accompanied by a mobile interface.]
-2. **Start:** `[How do they begin?]`[The player takes the phone contected to the system via Bluetooth using the app.]
+2. **Start:** [The player takes the phone contected to the system via Bluetooth using the app.]
-3. **First Action:** `[What do they do first?]`[They press a button on the app to select and trigger a specific pin.]
+3. **First Action:** [They press a button on the app to select and trigger a specific pin.]
-4. **Main Interaction:** `[What keeps happening during use?]`[The player continues selecting different pins through the app, experimenting with timing and choice to release coins into the bucket.]
+4. **Main Interaction:** [The player continues selecting different pins through the app, experimenting with timing and choice to release coins into the bucket.]
-5. **System Response:** `[How does the project respond?]`[Each input triggers a servo that pulls a pin, releasing a coin.
+5. **System Response:** [Each input triggers a servo that pulls a pin, releasing a coin.
 The load sensor detects the coin drop, and NeoPixel lights respond with dynamic color feedback.]
-6. **Win / Lose / End Condition:** `[How does one round end?]`[A round ends after a fixed number of attempts or time.
+6. **Win / Lose / End Condition:** [A round ends after a fixed number of attempts or time.
 Success can be defined by the number of coins collected or achieving a target weight.]
-7. **Reset:** `[How does the next round begin?]`[Pins are manually reset to their original positions, the bucket is emptied and weight reset, and the system is ready for the next player.]
+7. **Reset:** [Pins are manually reset to their original positions, the bucket is emptied and weight reset, and the system is ready for the next player.]

 ## 4.4 Rules of Play
 If your project is a game, list the rules clearly.